 Licensure Requirements for Mental Health Counselors

 For mental health counselors, becoming licensed typically means that a counselor can practice independently.
 Although licensure requirements may vary by state, licensure is always a way of demonstrating that a mental health counselor has met certain minimum professional standards.
-Licensed counselors usually possess master's degrees in mental health fields, have finished two years of clinical work with licensed or certified mental health practitioners following graduation and have passed licensing exams.
+Licensed counselors usually possess a master's degree in a mental health field, have finished two years of clinical work with licensed or certified mental health practitioners following graduation, and have passed licensing exams.

 Certification Information for Mental Health Counselors

 Certification is voluntary for mental health counselors but may be a career benefit.
 The National Board for Certified Counselors offers a couple certification options for counselors.
 The National Certified Counselor (NCC) credential is the baseline designation, which may be earned by either graduates of counseling graduate programs or licensed professionals.
 Requirements to earn the NCC designation vary depending on the type of applicant, but always include passing the National Counselor Examination for Licensure and Certification (NCE).